 Master Bill's Classes

 Mr. Bill Hanrahan has taught social studies in the United States, China and Vietnam.
 After finishing university, Bill worked for a magazine and radio station in Phoenix, Arizona.
 He also interned for the History Channel in New York City.
-He later obtained his Masters degree in Social Studies Education and certifications in Special Education.
-He spends most of his free time filming, gardening, traveling and doing fitness.
+He later obtained his master's degree in social studies education and certifications in special education.
+He spends most of his free time reading, gardening, traveling and doing fitness.
 I’m also interested in DIY and volunteering.
-You can visit my website with a click on the button above.
+You can visit my blog here.

 I currently work as the Social Studies Teacher and Technology Education Coach and at ISHCMC-American Academy.
 I am a Syracuse University adjunct professor for Entrepreneurship and Psychology.
 Students can earn 3 Syracuse transferable college credits if they pass these classes.
 I run the student video production team and a school garden club.
 My technology roll is to integrate useful computer technology skills throughout the student body and staff to make learning more interactive.
 I was the organizer of the first TEDxISHCMCAmericanAcademy and several school film festivals.